Democratic wins could mean state action on health care, guns

 — In Colorado, Democrats are planning a renewed push to expand health coverage, adopt gun controls, boost public education funding and enhance environmental protections.

-— In Maine, new Democratic Gov.-elect and Attorney General Janet Mills has vowed to finally expand Medicaid as voters demanded in a 2017 referendum but which has been slowed by her Republican predecessor.
+— In Maine, new Democratic Gov.-elect and Attorney General Janet Mills has vowed to finally expand Medicaid.
+Voters demanded that in a 2017 referendum, but the effort has been slowed by departing Republican Gov. Paul LePage.

 The states shifting to Democratic dominance can look to New Jersey, which held its governor’s election in 2017 and replaced a Republican with a Democrat.
 With the Legislature already controlled by Democrats, the state promptly tightened gun regulations, passed a paid sick-leave requirement and restored funding to Planned Parenthood.